IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

   * Possessing an unlicensed firearm (even one slipped into your purse)
   * Selling mislabeled food or prescription drugs without a valid prescription
   * Pharmacist who accepts a forged prescription in good faith
-* These people are blameless — no censure is directed at them — yet they are punished
+* These people are blameless — no rebuke is directed at them — yet they are punished
 * This shows punishment does **not** inherently express condemnation of the person punished
-* **Craig's alternative definition:** punishment is *harsh treatment imposed by a recognized authority for an infraction of a law or command* — no censure required
+* **Craig's alternative definition:** punishment is *harsh treatment imposed by a recognized authority for an infraction of a law or command* — no rebuke required

 ---